TortCode/P2PFS/README.md

 - CONNECT TO <hostname>: Peer is sending a connection request to specified hostname
 - CONNECT FROM <hostname>: Peer is receiving a connection request from specified hostname
 - NEIGHBORS <hostnames>: Peer currently connected to the following hostnames (logged on connection request sent/received)
+- SEND <details...>: Sending a message
+- RECV <details...>: Receiving a message